 Decide if/how you want to automate availability changes, and then train your users appropriately

-Depending on how your organisation works, you may have an ‘inbound call center’ setup, where customers ring in to a central number and this is distributed to users via an Interactive Voice Response.
+Depending on how your organization works, you may have an ‘inbound call center’ setup, where customers ring into a central number and this is distributed to users via an Interactive Voice Response.
 The IVR will route the call to the first available user in a group – so if they’re not actually available (for example, they’re away from their desk), the caller will have a suboptimal experience as the call rings and rings and nobody picks up, despite the fact you have another user ready and waiting to take the call.

 Another possible failure mode is that users do not set themselves as available when they are.
-This could result in callers being unable to get through at all, despite the fact your team are sitting there ready to take calls.
+This could result in callers being unable to get through at all, despite the fact your team is sitting there ready to take calls.

 If you’re operating an ‘inbound call center’ its probably a good idea to set automatic log out and to have the duration on the inbound receivers set relatively short (10 seconds or so).
-You should be monitoring other statistics for your team (such as number of calls taken) in order to spot users who repeatedly forget to log in, and the team leader should be able to view the admin panel to manually change the status of team members.
+You should be monitoring other statistics for your team (such as a number of calls taken) in order to spot users who repeatedly forget to log in, and the team leader should be able to view the admin panel to manually change the status of team members.